Apply to DTS

 Completed application files are reviewed by a faculty committee, and if approved, applicants are notified in writing of their approved application.

 Applying for Financial Aid

-If you need financial aid, you should submit your application for admission as soon as possible, since financial aid applications are not considered until applicants are accepted for admission.
-International applicants desiring to be considered for financial aid for the fall semester must submit the completed application (including TOEFL score) by January 15.
-In general, because of the very limited availability of financial aid, you should look into alternate means of supporting your education as well (D.Min. applicants are not eligible for financial aid).
+You can apply for financial aid once your application for admission has been received.
+International applicants desiring consideration for financial aid (available for the fall semester only) must submit a completed application for admission—including a TOEFL score—by January 15.
+In general, because of the very limited availability of financial aid, international applications are encouraged to explore alternate means of financial support.
+(Please note: DMin applicants are not eligible for financial aid at this time).